+After the files are loaded into the database a perl script creates necessary files for Sungear and BioMaps.

+These short steps are enough to have a functional species database.

+Documentation describing the two files in detail can be found on http://virtualplant.bio.nyu.edu/docs/

+Supplement Year 6: Semi-Automated process of updating a species annotation:

+Using scripts described above we were able to create instances of Tair9 and Tair10.
+In addition we also created a tool in VirtualPlant that allows for users to convert their Tair8 gene lists to Tair9 and Tair9 to Tair10 using files provided by TAIR.
+The tool warns the user if there are any changes to annotations of genes in their list(s).
+This gives the user the option to accept or reject the changes.

 Aims 2 and 3: To visualize, analyze and summarize multivariate data for the generation of testable biological hypotheses.
 During the second and third year of this project, we continue to develop and integrate new software tools that allow users to access, query, analyze and visualize the data stored in our data warehouse to generate biological hypotheses.
 Because our tools integrate data analysis with visualization, we present progress on Aim 2 (visualization) and Aim 3 (analysis tools) together in the following sections.